-The financial statements have been prepared for year ended 31 December 2020.
-The comparative period is for the period from commencement 31 October 2019 to 31 December 2019.
+The financial statements have been prepared for year ended 31 December 2021.
 All amounts in the financial statements have been rounded to the nearest €m unless otherwise indicated.
 Where used, '€'000' or 'k' denotes thousand, 'm' denotes million and 'bn' denotes billion.